openhab/openhab-addons/bundles/org.openhab.voice.whisperstt/README.md

 ### Configuration via a text file

-In case you would like to setup the service via a text file, create a new file in `$OPENHAB_ROOT/conf/services` named `whisperstt.cfg`
+In case you would like to set up the service via a text file, create a new file in `$OPENHAB_ROOT/conf/services` named `whisperstt.cfg`

 Its contents should look similar to:

 ```
 org.openhab.voice.whisperstt:modelName=tiny
+org.openhab.voice.whisperstt:step=0.5
 org.openhab.voice.whisperstt:singleUtteranceMode=true
 org.openhab.voice.whisperstt:preloadModel=false
 org.openhab.voice.whisperstt:vadMode=LOW_BITRATE